• Skip to primary navigation

 You can use other types of rice, such as basmati or jasmine, but they do have their own flavor that they will impart to the final product.

-For an extra creamy texture, replace the sugar with sweetened condensed milk.
+For an extra creamy texture, replace the sugar with sweetened condensed milk or Homemade Coconut Condensed Milk.

 If you want to use milk but prefer a dairy-free or vegan option, use almond milk or evaporated coconut milk.